An imaginative journey through the new Tate Modern.

 Extending the experience

 The experience was prepared in such a way that allowed blogs and third parties to embed it on their sites, acting as a custom video player.
-The user could then be fully immersed in the full screen experience without leaving the blog.Go to the site
+The user could then be fully immersed in the full screen experience without leaving the blog.Launch the site